followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownBox/1 Configuration/fieldTemplate.md

 ===========================================================================

 <!--shortDescription-->
-The template to be used for rendering the widget's text field.
+Specifies a custom template for the text field.
+Must contain the [TextBox](/Documentation/Guide/Widgets/TextBox/Overview/) widget.
 <!--/shortDescription-->

 <!--fullDescription-->
-The template must contain the [TextBox](/Documentation/Guide/Widgets/TextBox/Overview/) widget.
+In the following code, the **fieldTemplate** is used to stylize the text field with a custom CSS class:

 ---